amroscript/arduino-hp-controller/README.md

 ## Documentation

-**METHOD ONE:** If using mock-arduino.py to mimick an arduino environment for the controller:
+If using _mock-arduino.py_ to mimick an arduino environment for the controller:

 1. Establish a bidirectional serial stream using socat.